 Jen Ayling – Counselling & Psychotherapy in Sheffield, UK

-I also have several prior Mental Health / Therapeutic qualifications:
+I’m also a qualified mental health trainer and workshop facilitator, and have several prior Mental Health / Therapeutic qualifications:

 - City and Guilds Certificate in Community Mental Health Care